 • Fear-based anxiety - such as fireworks and thunderstorms.

-However, EGCBT therapists will not claim to be able to “cure” a problem.
+However, EGCBT practitioners will not claim to be able to “cure” a problem.
 Our aim instead is to facilitate the marshalling and channelling of the dog’s own resources so that it can determine how to heal itself.
 In this respect, therefore, Canine Bowen Technique can be almost all-embracing in its coverage.
-Although generally regarded as a ‘remedial’ therapy, Canine Bowen Technique can also be used to good effect as a maintenance and prevention therapy, helping to keep the body in optimum balance.
-To this end, it may be very beneficial for active, hard-working dogs or dogs used for competitions in obedience, agility, or trialling.
+Although generally regarded as a ‘remedial’ technique, Canine Bowen Technique can also be used for maintenance and prevention, helping to keep the body in optimum balance.
+To this end, it may be very beneficial for the elderly dog, or for active, hard-working dogs or dogs used for competitions in obedience, agility, or trialling.